 Remember that aperture, shutter speed, and ISO are all linked.
 If you change one setting, it’s likely that you’ll need to change the other settings to balance it out.
 For this very reason, these parameters are often linked to a term called – exposure triangle.

 Once you have begun to get the hang of these photography tips, you will see a big improvement in your pictures.
-Companies like lulu.com give you the option to design and create your own personal photo books with your favourite pictures.
+Companies like picture.com give you the option to design and create your own personal photo books with your favourite pictures.

 Understanding the Exposure Triangle – the art of balancing aperture, shutter speed and ISO